japila-books/spark-sql-internals/docs/spark-sql-properties.md

 This can be useful in determining if a table is small enough for auto broadcast joins in query planning.

-Use link:spark-sql-SQLConf.adoc#fallBackToHdfsForStatsEnabled[SQLConf.fallBackToHdfsForStatsEnabled] method to access the current value.
+Use [SQLConf.fallBackToHdfsForStatsEnabled](SQLConf.md#fallBackToHdfsForStatsEnabled) method to access the current value.

 | [[spark.sql.statistics.histogram.enabled]] *spark.sql.statistics.histogram.enabled*